Stripe VS Braintree: Which Online Payment Processor Is The Better Fit For You?

 Usually, a merchant account is suited to merchants processing more than $10K/month (though some work with merchants with volumes as small as $5K/month).
 Braintree has no minimum and no monthly fee and says that it works with businesses of all sizes.
 That’s quite a big difference.
 With its similar pricing, Braintree is just as attractive an option as Stripe for new and small-but-growing enterprises.

 The best solution for a business isn’t immediately clear here.
-You’ll need to look at what features are must-haves; you’ll also need to consider costs.
-And if you are leaning toward Stripe, it’s worth considering the tradeoffs that you’ll make regarding account stability.
+You’ll need to look at what features are must-haves and consider costs.
+If you are leaning toward Stripe, it’s worth considering the tradeoffs that you’ll make regarding account stability.
 Ultimately, it’ll be down to you and your developer to decide whether Stripe or Braintree is right for your business.

 First things first: Both of these companies support all kinds of payments, from directly on a website to inside mobile apps.
-They both offer a choice of pre-built and completely customizable payment forms.
+They both offer a choice of prebuilt and completely customizable payment forms.
 They also offer tools for businesses that operate on marketplace or subscription models.
-The differences between the two platforms come down more to the nitty-gritty details.
+The differences between the two platforms come down to the nitty-gritty details.
 You can also find out more about each company and its offerings by checking out our complete Braintree Payments and Stripe reviews.